sbt/sbt/src/sphinx/Detailed-Topics/Launcher.rst

       resolvers += sbtResolver.value

+`sbtResolver` is a setting that provides a resolver for obtaining sbt as a dependency.

-Make the entry point to your class implement 'xsbti.AppMain'.
+Make the entry point to your class implement `xsbti.AppMain`.
 An example that uses some of the information:

 .. code-block:: scala

     package xsbt.test

     class Main extends xsbti.AppMain
     {
         def run(configuration: xsbti.AppConfiguration) =